GrinonBarrett/Taksidos/Core Rules/4=Goods and Services/Trade Goods.md

 **Polveralicia**		$82 per lb.
 A powder composed of fine charcoal, grey tin, and silver which has been soaked in a simple ether.
 It is used for potent alchemic products and used to produce smoked powder, an alternative to black powder.

+**Leather**    $86 per lb.
+It can be found cheaper, but this is the minimum quality for armor.

 **Copper**		$100 per lb.
 A versatile metal which can be more easily worked than iron.
 It uses range from jewelry, cookware, to arcane devices.
 The value goes up significantly in any economy in which electrical engineering becomes a dominant force.